 The State of California offers a California Promise Grant for students who are residents of the State of California.
-CAPG-A is available to students who are receiving TANF/CalWORKS, General Assistance or SSI.
-CAPG-B covers students whose in-come falls below state levels as listed below.
-CAPG-C is awarded to students who are eligible for financial aid or who demonstrate financial need by completing the FAFSA or Dream Act.
+CCPG-A is available to students who are receiving TANF/CalWORKS, General Assistance or SSI.
+CCPG-B covers students whose in-come falls below state levels as listed below.
+CCPG-C is awarded to students who are eligible for financial aid or who demonstrate financial need by completing the FAFSA or Dream Act.
 Please contact your Financial Aid Office for further information.
-The CAPG pays all enrollment fees the academic year once eligibility has been determined.
-The CAPG does not cover the Campus Fees, AC Transit or fee based courses.
+The CCPG pays all enrollment fees the academic year once eligibility has been determined.
+The CCPG does not cover the Campus Fees, AC Transit or fee-based courses.

-Students who do not apply for financial aid may qualify for a CAPG if they meet the income and other eligibility requirements printed on the CAPG application.
-CAPG applications are available in the Financial Aid Office.
+Students who do not apply for financial aid may qualify for a CCPG if they meet the income and other eligibility requirements printed on the CCPG application.
+CCPG applications are available in the Financial Aid Office.

-(NOTE: Students with a prior bachelor's degree are eligible to receive a CAPG if need is demonstrated).
+(NOTE: Students with a prior bachelor's degree are eligible to receive a

-CAPG-B Income Criteria for 2022-23 (State Standard Only) INCOME 2020
+CCPG-B Income State Criteria for 2024-25 INCOME 2022

-Family of 1 = Income below \$19,320/year

-Family of 2 = Income below \$26,130/year

-Family of 3 = Income below \$32,940/year Family of 4 = Income below \$39,750/year
+Family of 1 = Income below \$21,870/year Family of 2 = Income below \$29,580/year Family of 3 = Income below \$37,290/year Family of 4 = Income below \$45,000/year

-Add \$6,810 for each additional family member.
-(Future income levels are subject to change)
+\Add\$7,710for each additional family member.
+(Future income levels are subject to change).

-Note: Loss of Entitlement for California Promise Grant Students who do not maintain minimum academic and/or progress standards for two consecutive primary semesters will be subject to loss of eligibility for the CAPG.
-Registered Foster Youth are exempted from this requirements.
+Note: Loss of Entitlement for California Promise Grant Students who do not maintain minimum academic and/or progress\ standards for two consecutive primary semesters (More than 50% completion rate and cumulative GPA above 2.0) will be subject to loss of eligibility for the CCPG.
+Registered Foster Youth are exempted from these requirements.